 Find the 52 accredited Chambers of Commerce at https://www.britishchambers.org.uk/page/join-a-chamber.

-We’re members of our local Chamber of Commerce, and we love it.
+We’re strategic members of our local Chamber of Commerce, and we love it.
 We’ve definitely taken advantage of the free networking events to meet local, like-minded businesses.
-We have dived into the Chambers local database and done business with other Chamber members.
-Plus we’ve taken informative training courses and our articles have been published in our local newsletter.
+We have dived into the Chamber’s local database and done business with other Chamber members.
+Plus we’ve taken informative training courses and our articles on growth and innovation have been published in the regional magazine (Business Direction).
 We’re major fans.

 Local Enterprise Partnerships (LEPs) are business-led partnerships between local authorities and local private sector businesses.
 They provide business advice to start-ups, multi-million pound companies and everyone in between.